msk2017ai/msk2017ai/README.md

    - 💞️   my `cool` Business Systems and Data (`domain knowledge`) understanding gained by working with many Industry systems of Telecom, Automotive, Manufacturing and Logistics, Banking and Finance.

-   - 👀   my `all Around skills` on Governance of Teams, Product Ownership, Managing  Delivery and Teams, Application Design and Development, Deployment and Support, Data Engineering, Data Science, (Azure) Machine Learning and Analytics.
+   - 👀   my `all around skills` on Governance of Teams, Product Ownership, Managing  Delivery and Teams, Application Design and Development, Deployment and Support, Data Engineering, Data Science, (Azure) Machine Learning and Analytics.

-   - 👋   my `intuitive` Problem Solving Skills using Data and Analytical Tools and Techniques.
+   - 👋   my `intuitive problem solving skills` using Data and Analytical Tools and Techniques.

-   - 📫   my `mixed Skills`, I can work on platforms in both on-prem and cloud as well in any of these - Data Design and Architecture, Application Design & Architecture, Cloud Migrations, Machine Learning as well.
+   - 📫   my `mixed stack of skills`, I can work on platforms in both on-prem and cloud as well in any of these - Data Design and Architecture, Application Design & Architecture, Cloud Migrations, Machine Learning as well.
 Expertise on Azure Cloud- Azure Data Factory, Azure BLOBs, Azure Machine Learning Studio, Azure Databricks and all other Azure Stack.
-Certified on Google Cloud Platform as an Architect.
+Certified on Google Cloud Platform as an Architect. `my tools` are Visual Studio Code, Anaconda Python (Jupyter Notebook), Apache Airflow, gitlab, azure devops, mlflow,

-   - 🌱   my `unique` Qualification as I hold my bachelor's in Engineering degree and a Master's in Business Administration, which is always helping me in grasping business quickly, align with business goals, achieving technical delivery excellance in line with what is entrusted.
+   - 🌱   my `unique qualification` as I hold my bachelor's in Engineering degree and a Master's in Business Administration, which is always helping me in grasping business quickly, align with business goals, achieving   excellance in line with what is entrusted.

    - 💞️   Expertised on `data Warehousing` Design Development and Architecture - Strong SQL guy, Expertised on Layered approach such as 3nf, Dimensional and Star Schema Data Models, Application Design using NO SQL DB (MongoDB), ETL Design and development using IBM Datastage tools, Teradata scripts.

-   - 👀   Expertised on `translating the business problem into Analytical problem` that help Design Solutions quickly as a specification for technical development of work.
+   - 👀   Expertised on `translating the business problem into analytical problem` that help design Solutions quickly as a specification for technical development team to start working.

-   - 👋  Expertised on working with `agile ceremonies` such as Sprint Planning, Retros, Standups, Refinements, Market Skills, Playback, QXRoadMap.
+   - 👋  Expertised on working as product owner involving `agile ceremonies` such as Sprint Planning, Retros, Standups, Refinements, Market Skills, Playback, QXRoadMap.

-   - 👀 On `history of systems experience` Perspective Was Working with Telecom systems for the last 7 years from 2014-2021, Was Working with Automotive for the previous last 7 years from 2006-2013, Was Working with Manufacturing and Logistics for close to 1.5 years, Also had opportunity to work with Finance client (EDJ) when i was with L&TInfotech.
-Also having Retail Industry experience with US Retail Major developing big data solutions..
+   - 👀 On `history of IT systems experience`: was Working with Telecom systems for the last 7 years from 2014-2021,  Working with Automotive for the previous last 7 years from 2006-2013, Working with Manufacturing and Logistics for close to 2.5 years, Also had opportunity to work with Finance client (EDJ) when i was with L&TInfotech.
+Also having Retail Domain experience with US Retail Major developing big data solutions..

-   - 💞️ I have an year of `banking` Industry experience as well.
+   - 💞️ I have an year of `banking` Industry experience.

    - 👋 I am certified `togaf 9.1 Advanced Enterprise Architect`, So Enterprise initiatives are not new to me.
 Link: https://github.com/msk2017ai/msk2017ai/blob/main/Togaf_Architect/Togaf9_Advanced_Certified.jpg

-   - 👀 I can bring `design thinking` skills and quickly adapt to my environment that can make differences and helps achieve what we do with more effectiveness..
+   - 👀 I can bring `design thinking skills` and quickly adapt to my environment that can make differences and helps achieve what we do with more effectiveness..
 This has already proven in my previous work experiences.

    - 🌱  From the `analytics` Front, I can quickly work and solve problems such as:
       -  Why Customers are leaving the companies (Churns)